Core Terms & Field Signals

 Imbalance

-Imbalance occurs when giving, receiving, carrying, recognition, return flow or responsibility no longer stands in a healthy relation.
+Imbalance occurs when giving, receiving, carrying, recognition, Return Flow or responsibility no longer stands in a healthy relation.

 Imbalance is not automatically blame.